Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Short-term loans with monthly repayment are poorly suited to many productive activities.
 Providers are better positioned to serve artisan and agricultural sectors, for example, by adapting terms, conditions and loan amounts to the specificities of these sectors.

-The provider can also offer loans to entrepreneurs, linked with non financial services for business skills.
-Examples of other products include : home improvement loans or housing loans, fixed term deposits, leasing options, pension services, loans for agriculture, enterprise skills development, business development services, SME loans, checking accounts, etc.
+The provider can also offer loans to entrepreneurs, linked with non-financial services for financial literacy, business skills, and market access.
+Examples of other products include: home improvement loans or housing loans, fixed-term deposits, leasing options, pension services, loans for agriculture, enterprise skills development, business development services, SME loans, checking accounts, etc.

 3.B.5.3 The provider offers products/services for major life events such as weddings, maternity care/child birth, housing, higher education, and funerals.

-A wide range of well-adapted products and services can translate into a wide range of possibilities for clients to address anticipate household needs at each life cycle stages.
+A wide range of well-adapted products and services can translate into a wide range of possibilities for clients to address anticipated household needs at each life cycle stage.

 Sources of information